How do I mount a teamdrive?¶

 - Create the rclone_vfs service files [this makes rclone mount the teamdrive at

-for use in your apps] This step is actually optional, but it makes app configuration a little more straightforward since all your media files are in the same directory rather then some in/mnt/unionfs
+/mnt/unionfsfor use in your apps] This step is actually optional, but it makes app configuration a little more straightforward since all your media files are in the same directory rather then some in/mnt/unionfsand some in/mnt/bing-bang-boing

 Not “Teamdrive” specific¶